MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-add-report.md

 ---
 title: Using the Power BI add-in for PowerPoint
-description: Learn how to add a live Power BI report page to a PowerPoint slide using the Power BI PowerPoint add-in, and how to work with the report page in PowerPoint.
+description: Learn how to work with a live Power BI report page in PowerPoint.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: ''